 For information on how to make your device easier to use if you have a disability please visit AbilityNet.

 How do I move around the site without using a mouse?

 You can use the Tab key to move between links and between sections of a form.
 Holding down the Shift key and pressing Tab will move you back up the page.
-You can use the Return key to follow a link or to select an option in a form.
+You can use the Return/Enter key to follow a link or to select an option in a form.
 The Up and Down keys allow you to select options from drop-down menus.

 How do I open your PDF files?

 Many of our film education resources are in the PDF format.
 To open our PDF files, you will need Adobe Acrobat Reader.
 If you don't have this program, you can download it for free from Adobe.

 We endeavour to make all of our events and screenings - including those as part of the Into Film Festival - as accessible as possible to everyone.
 This includes striving to ensure the availability of wheelchair access, audio-description, subtitles and autism-friendly screenings.

 Lots of the venues we use offer autism-friendly screenings, which take the following measures:

 - There will be no trailers at the beginning of the film

 - Audiences will be able to take their own food and drinks